Skip to content

 jarvis mine models

-OpenJarvis only enables models that have Pearl-compatible quantized artifacts and real hardware validation.
-Raw Hugging Face models such as Qwen/Qwen3.5-9B or google/gemma-4-E4B-it are not mineable by themselves; they need corresponding Pearl-compatible variants.
+OpenJarvis only lists Pearl-compatible models published by the Pearl Research Labs Hugging Face org.
+Raw Hugging Face base models such as meta-llama/Llama-3.3-70B-Instruct or google/gemma-4-31B-it are not mineable by themselves; they need corresponding pearl-ai/*-pearl variants.

 pearl-ai/Llama-3.3-70B-Instruct-pearl

-When validating a newly converted Pearl model on a mining host, run:
+When validating a Pearl org model on a mining host, run:

 jarvis mine inspect-model \